Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/README.md

 1. Test if functions in [servos.py](/src/robot_parts/servos.py) should be turned into async functions by putting a print statement before and after a function call to setAngle() that rotates a servos a lot to see how long it takes to run that function.

-2. Get Robot to walk!
+2. Get Jobo to do squats